Princes in the Tower: Survival theories

+Missing Princes Project

-In 2021, researchers from the "Missing Princes Project" claimed to have found evidence that Edward had lived out his days in the rural Devon village of Coldridge.
+In 2021, researchers from the "Missing Princes Project" claimed to have found evidence that Edward V had lived out his days in the rural Devon village of Coldridge.
 They have linked the 13-year-old prince with a man named John Evans, who arrived in the village around 1484, and was immediately given an official position and the title of Lord of the Manor.
 Researcher John Dike noted Yorkist symbols and stained glass windows depicting Edward V in a Coldridge chapel commissioned by Evans and built around 1511, unusual for the location.

 Other findings of the five-year investigation by The Missing Princes Project research initiative, suggesting the Princes' survival following the reign of Richard III (i.e. after 22 August 1485), was published in 2023 in Philippa Langley's book The Princes in the Tower: Solving History's Greatest Cold Case.
-New archival discoveries had been made for both sons of Edward IV: Edward V in an accounting receipt for King Maximilian I dated 16 December 1487 in the archive in Lille, France, discovered by project member, Albert Jan de Rooij.
+New archival discoveries had been made for both sons of Edward IV.
+Edward V in an accounting receipt for King Maximilian I dated 16 December 1487 in the archive in Lille, France, discovered by project member, Albert Jan de Rooij.
 The accounting receipt confirmed that weapons (400 pikes) purchased by Maximilian on behalf of Margaret of Burgundy for the Yorkist invasion of June 1487 was on behalf of a son of Edward IV.
 Langley claims that some details of the receipt confirm that the son in question was Edward V.

-These discoveries were presented as evidence in the UK on Channel 4 in an original 1 hour 45-minute "Factual Special" documentary, The Princes in the Tower (18 November 2023, Brinkworth Productions, Dir: Janice Sutherland).
-The documentary was also broadcast by SBS in Australia (19 November 2023) and PBS in America (22 November 2023) as part of their Secrets of the Dead series.
-The programme followed criminal barrister Rob Rinder as he investigated new evidence from Langley's research initiative.
+In November 2023, these discoveries were presented as evidence in the UK on Channel 4 in an original 1 hour 45-minute "Factual Special" documentary, The Princes in the Tower.
+The documentary was also broadcast by SBS in Australia and PBS in the US as part of their Secrets of the Dead series.
+The programme followed criminal barrister Robert Rinder as he investigated new evidence from Langley's research initiative.